joshuachinemezu/coldhot-books/readme.md

 ### Run tests

-To ensure all units of the application is working
+To ensure all units of the application are working

 `$ ./vendor/bin/phpunit`